ghostwan/ThePOC/README.md

 # ThePOC

-A proof-of-concept Android application designed to test and improve geofencing accuracy in mobile applications.
-This tool helps developers validate entry and exit events in geofenced areas by providing a comprehensive timeline of detected events versus real-world movements.
+This project has two main goals.
+First, it's a proof-of-concept Android app designed to test and improve geofencing accuracy.
+It helps developers confirm entry and exit events in geofenced areas by showing a timeline of detected events against real-world movement.
+Second, it tests the feasibility of developing an Android app with [Cursor](https://www.cursor.com/) using only prompts.
+(Occasionally, Cursor used French commit messages because of the French prompts, even when asked to commit in English. 😅)

+P.S.
+1: Initially, I intentionally refrained from specifying any architectural pattern, resulting in a somewhat ad-hoc structure.
+I intend to address this in a future commit by implementing MVVM and/or a clean architecture.

+P.S.
+2: I am strictly limiting myself to modifying files, including this README, only when Cursor encounters a deadlock.
+I will document the time of each manual code modification here.

 ## Purpose